gbif/hp-vertnet-plus/vnnorms.md

 ## SHARE KNOWLEDGE
 Let VertNet data publishers and the broader community know if — and how — you have used data from the network.
 Sharing helps:

-VertNet to understand value of this project to you and the community and to create better tools and services for your use.
+* VertNet to understand value of this project to you and the community and to create better tools and services for your use.
-Data publishers to showcase their efforts and encourages them to continue to improve data quality and maintenance of collections.
+* Data publishers to showcase their efforts and encourages them to continue to improve data quality and maintenance of collections.
-You and your work reach a wider audience through an expanded presence.
+* You and your work reach a wider audience through an expanded presence.
 (Yes, we publicize and celebrate the work that people do with data published through VertNet.)
-Everyone - data publishers, bioinformatics projects, and researchers - to raise the money needed to keep the data, products, services, and research alive.
+* Everyone - data publishers, bioinformatics projects, and researchers - to raise the money needed to keep the data, products, services, and research alive.

-You can contact us or share your work with any member of the VertNet team directly.
+You can [contact us](pending page) or share your work with any member of the [VertNet team](http://www.vertnet.org/about/) directly.

 Communicate with the data publisher(s) directly.
 Let them know if you have comments or questions, notice errors, or want more information about the data they publish.
 We've provided you with three ways to start a conversation:

-Post an issue directly from the VertNet data portal.
-It's simple and we've posted instructions on our blog.
+* Post an issue directly from the VertNet data portal.
+It's simple and we've posted instructions on [our blog](http://blog.vertnet.org/post/74297660841/issue-tracking-available-in-the-vertnet-portal-at).
-Contact the data publisher directly using the contact information provided within each dataset published through VertNet via the Publishers page on the VertNet portal.
+* Contact the data publisher directly using the contact information provided within each dataset published through VertNet via the [Publishers page](NEEDS UPDATE) on the VertNet portal.
-Use the feedback form provided at the top of every VertNet web page.
+* Use the [feedback form](pending page) provided at the top of every VertNet web page.

-RESPECT THE DATA LICENSE OR WAIVER
+## RESPECT THE DATA LICENSE OR WAIVER
 Understand and respect the data license or waiver under which the data are published.
 Whenever possible, VertNet places selected licenses and waivers in the rights field of every record and in the dataset metadata.
 In some cases, data publishers have published using non-standard terms of use.
 These terms could be located in many possible locations in the dataset, so please review the data fully before you use it.

-To help data publishers make the best decision about how to license or waive rights to their datasets, and to help data users understand the waivers and licenses, we have created the VertNet Guide to Copyright and Licenses for Dataset Publication.
-Most of the data publishers who have selected a recommended Creative Commons license or waiver dedicated their data to the public domain using the Creative Commons Zero waiver (CC0).
+To help data publishers make the best decision about how to license or waive rights to their datasets, and to help data users understand the waivers and licenses, we have created the [VertNet Guide to Copyright and Licenses for Dataset Publication](pending page).
+Most of the data publishers who have selected a recommended Creative Commons license or waiver dedicated their data to the public domain using the [Creative Commons Zero waiver (CC0)](https://creativecommons.org/publicdomain/zero/1.0/).

 Do not remove the public domain mark or provide misleading information about the copyright status.

 ## DATA PUBLICATION CONDITIONS
 We invite any institution with biological or natural history collections (not just vertebrate collections) to join our growing community of data publishers.
 To publish data to the VertNet network you will need:

-Digitized biological or natural history data.
+* Digitized biological or natural history data.
-The desire to share your data with scientists, researchers, educators, and others around the world.
+* The desire to share your data with scientists, researchers, educators, and others around the world.
-A willingness to maintain and improve your data over time.
+* A willingness to maintain and improve your data over time.

-If you have all three, or if you have questions, please contact VertNet’s support team and we’ll get you and your data started on the path to publication and discovery.
+If you have all three, or if you have questions, please contact [VertNet’s support team](pending page) and we’ll get you and your data started on the path to publication and discovery.

 ## PREFERRED CITATIONS
 In the absence of a citation practice that takes precedence, we recommend the following preferred formats to use when citing data published through VertNet.
 Square brackets denote values that must be obtained either from records within a dataset or from the description of the dataset.
 A glossary of terms used in square brackets is given at the end of the Preferred Citations section.

 ## SINGLE DATASET
 ### GENERAL FORMAT
-<span style="background-color: #ededed">[dataset name]. [data publisher]. [link to dataset] (accessed on [date])</span>
+<span style="background-color: #ededed">"[dataset name]. [data publisher]. [link to dataset] (accessed on [date])"</span>

 ### EXAMPLE
 <mark>Cowan Tetrapod Collection at the University of British Columbia Beaty Biodiversity Museum (UBCBBM).
 University of British Columbia. http://ipt.vertnet.org:8080/ipt/resource.do?r=ubc_bbm_ctc_birds (accessed on 2014-07-28)</mark>